lukasgolson/lukasgolson/README.md

 # Academic Focus

-I'm pursuing a Master of Science in Forestry, specializing in the health / vigour of sugar maples (_Acer saccharum_).
-My research uses intracanopy drone videography and photogrammetry to study these majestic trees.
+I'm pursuing a PhD in Forestry, specializing in the health / vigour of sugar maples (_Acer saccharum_).
+My research uses intra-canopy drone videography and photogrammetry to study these majestic trees.

 ---